Gong Li to star as China’s ‘Iron Hammer’ volleyball legend | Malay Mail

-CANNES, May 16 — Chinese superstar Gong Li is to play volleyball legend Lang Ping, one of the country’s biggest sporting heroes, in a new film, industry reports said today.
+LOS ANGELES, May 17 — Chinese superstar Gong Li is to play volleyball legend Lang Ping, one of the country’s biggest sporting heroes, in a new film, industry reports said yesterday.

 Gong Li, who is at the Cannes film festival to receive a Women in Motion award, has been signed up for the movie, according to the Hollywood Reporter.